ckenaley/trackter/cran-comments.md

 # Submission of 0.1.1

-This is an update of a trackter 0.1.0 that was archived on 2019-12-18 due to the following issue that was unaddressed:
+This is an update of a trackter 0.1.0 that was archived on 2019-12-21 due to the following issue that was unaddressed:

+There was a fail in testings due to a change in `Momocs:::Out.array()` in latest version of the package which now requires a list of matrices.
+Lists now used and checks/tests pass.

 ## Test environments